wallnerryan/elk-flocker-compose/README.md

 #### Multi Node Deployment

-From one of your Flocker nodes.
+From a node with access to a Swarm Master for your Flocker cluster..

 ```
 $ git clone https://github.com/wallnerryan/elk-flocker-compose